-Cushing’s disease (or Hyperadrenocorticism) is an endocrine disorder that occurs commonly in middle-aged or senior dogs, causing harmful overproduction of cortisol in the body.
-As in humans, cortisol is an important hormone that, when functioning normally, serves as a stress response, affects metabolism and weight gain, and helps regulate blood sugar levels.
+Cushing’s disease, or hyperadrenocorticism, is an endocrine disorder that occurs most commonly in middle-aged or senior dogs, causing harmful overproduction of cortisol in the body.
+As in humans, cortisol is an important hormone that, when functioning normally, is released as a stress response for dogs.
+It also affects metabolism and weight gain, and helps regulate blood sugar levels.
+Too much cortisol in the body weakens the immune system and causes other complications, leaving a dog more vulnerable to infections and diseases.
+Unfortunately, dogs with Cushing’s disease have an increased risk for developing diabetes, blood clots, urinary tract infections, high blood pressure, and more.

 What causes Cushing’s disease in dogs?

-When the cause of Cushing’s is adrenal-based, there’s a tumor in the adrenal glands.
-Your dog has two adrenal glands, small glands in the abdomen that sit atop the kidneys.
-(Tumors usually affect only one gland rather than both.)
-Not all tumors are cancerous, but even benign tumors in the adrenal glands can be active hormonally.
-However, fewer than twenty percent of dogs develop adrenal-based Cushing’s disease.
+The second form of Cushing’s occurs when there’s a tumor on the adrenal glands.
+Your dog has two adrenal glands, located in the abdomen (tumors usually affect only one gland rather than both.)
+Not all tumors are cancerous, but even benign tumors can cause the adrenal glands to malfunction.

 - Excessive thirst, increased water consumption